Pressbooks has 3 different language settings that control different aspects of your book:

-If your book requires a language that uses a non-Latin alphabet, Pressbooks allows you to embed a font in your outputs to ensure it displays correctly.
+If your book includes text in a language that uses a non-Latin alphabet, Pressbooks allows you to embed additional fonts in your exported files to ensure it displays correctly.

-To do this, go to your “Theme Options” page and select one or more languages under the “Language & Script Support” option.
+To do this, go to your “Theme Options” page and select the required language(s) under the “Language & Script Support” option.

 Currently, we offer support for the following languages:

 - Ancient Greek

 - Biblical Hebrew